cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 $$ -1 + A_b + A_p = 0 $$
 $$ A_b + A_p = 1 $$

-This is the simple constraint that the probability between the initial actions in the game must sum to 1.
+This is the simple constraint that the probability between the initial actions in the game when dealt an A must sum to 1.

 **Row 3**
 $$ -A_p + A_{pb} + A_{pp} = 1 $$